r-DSP-Tasks/Musical-Instruments-Simulation/README.md

 ## <u>Basic Usage</u>

-The application`s main screen consists of two tabs for each instrument, simply switch to desired device and click on strings
+The application`s main screen consists of two tabs for each instrument, simply switch to desired device and click on strings/keys.

 ![](images/1.png)